|Frequently Asked Questions (FAQ)|

 ACE’s preservation efforts have been instrumental in rescuing classic wooden roller coasters, joining efforts to refurbish the 1925 Giant Dipper in San Diego and Leap-the-Dips, the world’s oldest roller coaster, located at Lakemont Park, in Altoona, Pennsylvania.
 This 1902 classic is the last known example of a side-friction figure-eight roller coaster in the United States.

 Another one of ACE’s projects, closely associated with preservation, is its ambition to develop, build, and operate a comprehensive roller coaster museum.
 In pursuit of this goal, ACE established a separate organization, the National Roller Coaster Museum & Archives (NRCMA).
-ACE’s own archival collection, consisting of thousands of items, including unique roller coaster cars, exists separately, but withshares similar goals of documenting the history of the roller coaster and amusement parks, as well as the organization’s own history.
+ACE’s own archival collection, consisting of thousands of items, including unique roller coaster cars, shares similar goals of documenting the history of the roller coaster and amusement parks, as well as the organization’s own history.